walshbr/introduction-to-text-analysis/conclusion/adapting.md

 ![gitbooks editor interface](/assets/conclusion/gitbooks-editor-interface.jpg)

 The interface provides a preview of what your text will look like to the right of the window, which can be very helpful if you are new to markdown.
-If you do decide to work in the GitBooks Editor, you will need to log in the first you do so.
+If you do decide to work in the GitBooks Editor, you will need to log in the first time you do so.
 Then select the "GitBooks.com" option for importing.

 ![gitbooks cloning locally](/assets/conclusion/gitbooks-clone.jpg)